Devi Sri Prasad: 2002–2005: Rise to prominence

 Although the film Varsham was released in 2004, its soundtrack album was released on 18 December 2003 through Aditya Music at the film's audio launch event at Annapurna Studios, Hyderabad.
 It is his second collaboration with producer M. S. Raju, who introduced him to the film industry through Devi in 1999.
-Devi introduced his brother Gandham Sagar debut into the music industry by "Neeti Mulla" song of the album.
+Prasad introduced his brother Gandham Sagar debut into the music industry by "Neeti Mulla" song of the album.
 The film was a huge hit at the box office.
 The soundtrack fetched him three awards, those include Santosham Best Music Director, CineMAA Awards Best Music Director and Filmfare Award for Best Music Director – Telugu.
 A critic described that he gave a perfect sound to the film and made a deep impact on the audiences with his soulful, melodious and romantic music.
 He continued his "romantic music" style in his next big hit Arya (2004).
-Devi made his first collaboration with Sukumar, who his regular collaborator.
+Prasad made his first collaboration with Sukumar, who his regular collaborator.
 The song "Aa Ante Amalapuram" enjoyed wide popularity in Telugu states and other parts of India.
 The six-track is considered the best of all time by a critic of The Times of India.
 Another critic from IndiaGlitz cited: "The man who should walk away with all the kudos is musician Devi Sri Prasad.
 He is at his inspirational best in the songs and in re-recording he is soothing as a cool juice in summer heat.
 The songs Nuvvante, Takadhimithom (Allu Arjun's dance add more weight age), Feel MY Love among the six numbers in the film stand out."
-In the same year, DSP made his first on-screen appearance in two songs "Chaila Chaila" and "Sande Poddu" of the film Shankar Dada M.B.B.S. alongside Chiranjeevi.